 The residencies, which hosted Magali Nougarède at the National Botanic Garden of Wales in Llanarthne, Camarthenshire and Caroline Dear at Llantarnam Grange Arts Centre in Cwmbran, Torfaen, offered distinct experiences for the artists and respective audiences.
 Each artist considered, in broad terms, the interconnections between people and environment with specific attention to the subtleties regarding site, habitat, sustainability, biodiversity, soil and plants, to generate profound and compelling ideas.

-Known for her hugely successful international career as a photographic artist, French-born Nougarède continually strives to explore inter-disciplinary practices.
+Known for her hugely successful international career as a photographic artist, French-born Magali Nougarède continually strives to explore inter-disciplinary practices.
 Her application, demonstrated her ambition and passion to bring horticulture and art together and explore the possibilities held within gardening as a political activity.
 In the past year, she has embedded herself within the National Botanic Gardens of Wales, completing a course in horticulture.
 She says: